kosztkas/teams_presence_checker/README.md

 When my activity is `InACall` or `Presenting`, it turns on a light controlled by an ESP01+Relay module

 ## Making it work
-First you need an Azure App registration, and populate the config.json file with your apps client ID and IP.
+First you need an Azure App registration, and populate the config.json file with your apps client ID and the relays ID.

 ## Running it